HeyHeyChicken/NOVA-NodeJS/README.md

 2) If you start the launcher for the first time, it will ask you if you want to launch a client or/and a server.<br/>
    If you need to change it in the future, you'll have to edit the "/settings.json".

+If you want more detailed explanations, you will find them on the [Wiki](//github.com/HeyHeyChicken/NOVA/wiki).

 ## Features

 When you install NOVA, no features are installed.
 You need to add them.<br/>